Indonesia country brief

 Trade and investment opportunities

-Austrade estimates that more than 400 Australian companies have a presence in Indonesia.
+Austrade estimates that more than 250 Australian companies have a presence in Indonesia.
 Many have significant investments or are planning additional investments.
-Australian businesses are well represented in the traditional sectors of mining, resources and agribusiness, and are increasingly represented and performing well in:
+Austrade’s team in Indonesia focuses on trade and investment opportunities in the following sectors: